priya226/-basic-react-dev/Readme.md

 go to gitlab account-repository create new empty repo if we dont hv repo, copy http url code git remote add origin {http nurl code}
 git push origin {branch name}
+An npm script is a convenient way to bundle common shell commands like a set of built-in and custom scripts for your project.
+They are typically terminal commands or a string of terminal commands that help automate repetitive tasks.